WebOrigami/docs/src/content/framework/intro8.md

 The earlier formula for `index.html` defined a single virtual file.
 The new `greetings` formula here defines a virtual _graph_ of things: a virtual folder of virtual files.
 The new graph will have the same integer keys as `team.yaml`, but the values will be determined by evaluating the sub-expression `=greet(name)`.

-<span class="tutorialStep"></span> View the `.svg` page in the served site.
+<span class="tutorialStep"></span> View or refresh the `.svg` page.

 You will see a new entry for a virtual `greetings` folder.
-If you click on that `greetings` folder, you'll see a list of links labeled with the indices of the array: 0, 1, 2, (and more if you entered more names).
-Clicking an index will take you to a page like `src/greetings/1`, which says "Hello, Bob!"
+If you click on the circle for that `greetings` folder, you'll see a list of links labeled with the indices of the array: 0, 1, 2, (and more if you entered more names).
+Clicking an index will take you to a page like `src/greetings/0`, which says "Hello, **Alice**!"

-The [map](/cli/builtins.html#map) function is a built-in Origami function that applies a one-to-one map function to a graph of values.
-The result is a new, virtual graph of transformed values.
+The [map](/cli/builtins.html#map) function is a built-in Origami function that applies a one-to-one function to a graph.
 In this case, the `=greet(name)` part of the above formula defines an unnamed function (in technical jargon, a lambda expression).

-The `map()` function extends the current scope with the data in the value being transforms — in this case, the data for individual person is added to the scope, so keys like `name` and `bio` are available.
-In this case, the `name` is passed to `greet`.
+The `map()` function extends the current scope with the data in the value being transforms — in this case, the data for individual person is added to the scope.
+In this case, that means that keys like `name` and `bio` are available to that unnamed function `=greet(name)`.
+Here it will pass a team member's name to `greet`.

 Applying this `map` to the graph of people in `team.yaml` produces a new graph of greetings: